JackCrumpLeys/textbook210_emulator/README.md

 # Important License Notice

-This LC-3 Emulator is licensed under the GNU Affero General Public License v3 (AGPL-3.0).
+This LC-3 Emulator & toolkit is licensed under the GNU Affero General Public License v3 (AGPL-3.0).
 This license requires that:

 1. **Any derivative works must also be released under the AGPL-3.0**
 2. **If you modify and use this software over a network (such as a web application), you MUST make the complete source code available to users**